Rxpr0/Rxpr0/README.md

 ### 🚀 Projects - Showcase

-I build things that solve real problems — from enterprise audit systems to mobile internship matchmakers and live sports platforms.
-Below are some highlights.
+I build things that solve real problems — Below are some highlights.

 <table>
   <tr>